pbollhorn/bi-group-5-and-9/exam_project/README.md

 ## Question we will explore

 #### Movie budget and revenue:
-- What budget, revenue, profit and ROI do other movies have?
+- What budget, revenue, profit and ROI do the movies from TMDB have?
+- How many movies make a profit?

 #### Lead actor age and gender:
 - What age and gender do other companies cast as lead actor in their movies?